plut/ConstructiveGeometry.jl/docs/src/extending.md

  - `children_meshes` is a list (vector or tuple) of meshes computed for the contents of `children(object)`.

-This method must return a `FullMesh` object, which in turns contains:
+This method must return a subtype of `AbstractMesh{D}`, namely either a `ShapeMesh` (for 2d objects) or a `VolumeMesh` (for 3d objects).
- - a main mesh: this is the mesh which will be used when outputting e.g. a STL file;
+These types are, in turn, thin wrappers for mesh types handled by appropriate submodules (namely the exclusive union of closed polygonal loops / the volume delimited by a closed triangulated surface).
- - a vector of auxiliary meshes, representing any [highlighted](@ref Highlight) parts of the object.
+These are also the types

-The main mesh can be either a `ShapeMesh` (i.e. an exclusive union of closed polygonal loops) or a `VolumeMesh` (i.e. the volume delimited by a closed triangulated surface).
-These types are also the types returned by the [`polygon()`](@ref Polygon) and [`surface()`](@ref Surface) primitives.
+returned by the [`polygon()`](@ref Polygon) and [`surface()`](@ref Surface) primitives.